Liz-Conway/OT4All/README.md

 |  stripe-elements.js   |  ![Stripe code validation](documentation/validation/js/stripe.png)   |
 |  toast.js   |  ![Toast code validation](documentation/validation/js/toast.png)   |

 The only error that JSHint shows is in the `stripe-elements.js` file.
 This error refers to an undefined variable called 'Stripe'.
-This is a reference to the Stripe API used to access Stripe, upon which the javascript code works.
+This is a reference to the Stripe API used to access Stripe, upon which the javascript code depends.
 This "undefined variable" is required as the javascript code would not work without it.

 ### Documentation